mmollina/Cpp_and_R/README.md

    one of these files [here](https://github.com/mmollina/rfpack/tree/master/R).

-   Most importantly, here take a close look at the functions that use `.Call`.
+   Most importantly, take a close look at the functions that use `.Call`.
 Here is an example:

 ``` r